radgrad/journal-2022/README.md

 ## To Do

-Next Steps:
-* Findings section
+Findings section
-    * Graduating students
-      * Descriptive statistics on questionnaire answers.
-      * Example comments
   * Faculty
   * Advisors
   * Behavioral instrumentation

+Refer to "STAR" consistently.

-* Discussion section
+Discussion section
   * 111 students aren't necessarily CS majors, which could account for large numbers of Level 1.

 Related work